MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 The assay file starts with the Samples column (MIAPPE observation units) as defined in the study file.
 Then the Protocols should follow: Sampling may be used if there are any MIAPPE Samples (i.e. ISA-Tab Extracts) to speak of.
 The Phenotyping protocol must always be used in the end.
 The Sampling Date, a parameter value to the Sampling protocol, column is mandatory for Extracts, to indicate the collection date.
 The Date is not mandatory for the Phenotyping protocol.

+Overall, the Sampling protocol applies on an ISA Sample (MIAPPE observation unit), and transforms a material (from a sample) into an Extract (MIAPPE sample).
+The sampling parameters describe the process, and the extract characteristics describe the resulting material.

 ### Samples

 For the MIAPPE samples, the mapping is as follows: